Best Wireless Speakers of 2021

 Analysis and Test Results

-We scored these speakers using four different weighted metrics: overall sound quality, volume, general user friendliness, and how easy they are to connect to the mobile devices through which we consume media.
-We used each products performance in all of these categories to award them a score between 0 and 100, which you can see in the table above.
-Below we go into further detail about all of these tests.
+We scored these speakers according to four different weighted metrics: overall sound quality, volume, general user-friendliness, and how simple they are to connect to the mobile devices through which many people consume media.

-The most important aspect of any speaker is how it sounds, which is why sound quality was our most heavily weighted testing metric.
-Sound quality is an inherently subjective thing, but after testing audio products we've realized that bass and treble quality, dynamic range (the volume difference between loud and soft notes), and overall clarity are the things that most people really respond to when assessing if something sounds good.
-Our testing thus focuses on listening to a wide range of music on our speakers, one right after another, and judging those four qualities.
-In the end all of the speakers sounded good, and we think most people would be pleased with even the lowest scoring model.
-However, if you're willing to pay a bit extra for one of the top scoring models, you can get exceptional sound.
+The most important aspect of any speaker is how it sounds, which is why the sound quality is the most heavily weighted metric in our scores.
+Sound quality is inherently subjective, but after testing numerous audio products, we've realized that bass and treble quality, dynamic range (the volume difference between loud and soft notes), and overall clarity are the things most people respond to when evaluating whether something sounds good.
+Thus, our testing focuses on listening to a wide range of music on our speakers, one right after another, and judging those four qualities.
+All told, we found all of these speakers to sound good, and we honestly think most people would be pleased with even the lowest-scoring model.
+However, if you're willing to pay a little extra for one of the high-scoring models, you can get exceptional sound.

-While home wireless speakers are generally simple devices, certain touches can make some easier to use than others.
+While home wireless speakers are overall simple devices, certain features can make them more user-friendly than others.
 This is particularly true if you want to link multiple speakers together.
-Having a seperate remote control can also be helpful if you want to connect the speaker to a smart device like Alexa or Google home.
-That way you don't have to yell, "Alexa, volume up," twelve times when you're favorite jam starts playing.
-We tested user friendliness by using, adjusting, tinkering, and playing with all of our speakers side-by-side, paying close attention to how easy it was to complete both basic and more advanced tasks.
+Having a separate remote control can also help you connect the speaker to a smart device like Alexa or Google Home.
+That way, you don't have to yell, "Alexa, volume up," twelve times when your favorite jam starts playing.
+We tested user-friendliness by using, tinkering, adjusting, and playing with all of our speakers side-by-side while paying close attention to how easy it was to complete both basic and more advanced tasks.

 Smart Home Compatibility

-Any speaker with a physical line in can generally be connected to a smart home device, though you may have to wake the speaker up periodically to make sure it actually makes noise when you talk to your smart home device.
-The only speakers we tested without physical line ins are the two Sonos Speakers.
+Any speaker with a physical line input can generally be connected to a smart home device, though you may have to wake the speaker up periodically to make sure it's still on when you talk to your smart home device.

 Multi-Speaker Systems: Bose vs. Sonos

 The more ways you can connect to a speaker, the more versatile it is.
-Obviously, for wireless speakers a Bluetooth or WiFi connection is paramount.
-However, it can often be nice to have a physical line in for smart home devices whose software may not play nice with the speaker, or for those days when mysterious atmospheric conditions mess with your wireless networks.
-Having an app that can communicate with your speaker often allows for more customization of settings.
+Obviously, for wireless speakers, a Bluetooth or WiFi connection is paramount.
+However, it can often be nice to have a physical line input for smart home devices whose software may not play nice with the speaker, or for those days when mysterious atmospheric conditions mess with your wireless networks.
+Having an app that can communicate with your speaker also allows for more customization of settings.

-The Bose Speakers we tested have the most avenues for connections.
-It offers a standard Bluetooth connection, and the SoundTouch app lets you stream music over your wifi network.
-However, this app is quite finicky, so unless you're trying to manage a multi-speaker system we would suggest just defaulting to the Bluetooth connection.
-All of Bose's home wireless speakers have a 3.5mm auxiliary input, and the larger SoundTouch 20 also has an ethernet input.
-This allows you to stream music directly to the speaker, using the app as a remote control.
+The Bose Home speakers we tested provide the most options for connections.
+They offer a standard Bluetooth connection, and the Bose Music apps let you stream music over your WiFi network.
+This app, however, is quite finicky.
+Unless you're trying to manage a multi-speaker system, we suggest just defaulting to the Bluetooth connection.
+All of Bose's home wireless speakers have a 3.5mm auxiliary input.
+The Bose Home series also supports Apple AirPlay.